liquity/bold/README.md

 BOLD depositors in the Stability Pool on a given branch earn:

 - BOLD yield paid from interest minted on Troves on that branch
-- Collateral gains from liquidated Troves on that branch
+- Collateral penalty gains from liquidated Troves on that branch

 Depositors deposit BOLD to the SP via `provideToSP` and withdraw it with `withdrawFromSP`.